Joe Bolden: NFL career

-Bolden went undrafted in the 2016 NFL Draft.
+Bolden went undrafted in the 2016 NFL draft.
 Bolden subsequently tried out with the Washington Redskins during rookie mini-camp.

 Coaching career

-Early Coaching
+Early coaching

 Following his playing career, Bolden was a graduate assistant for one year at Michigan in 2016 before a brief stop at Florida Atlantic and then on to Washington State for the 2017 and 2018 seasons.
 In 2019, he served as the special teams quality control analyst at USC.

 In 2020, Bolden joined Ohio State coaching staff as a quality control coach on defense.

 Nevada

 In January 2022, Bolden got his first full-time coaching position when he was hired as part of Ken Wilson's inaugural Nevada Wolf Pack staff.
 He will serve as the special teams coordinator, while also coaching the outside linebackers.

+Southern Miss

+In January 2025, it was announced that Bolden would take up the position of special teams coordinator for Southern Miss.